-All employees are eligible for Sick Leave.
-Full time employees (>35 hours per week) are credited with 10 days of Sick Leave for the fiscal year.
+All employees scheduled to work at least 10 hours a week are eligible for Sick Leave.
+Full time employees are credited with 10 days of Sick Leave at the beginning of the fiscal year.
 Part time employees will have their sick leave hours prorated based upon the number of hours scheduled to work.
 Up to 10 days of accrued sick leave may be carried forward each year, but in no case may the balance exceed 20 days.
-Upon dismissal, employees have no right to compensation for any accrued but unused leave.
+Upon dismissal, employees will not be compensated for any accrued but unused sick leave.